 - Copy these keys into the ea.ini file from the exported registry: JET4, SKT, SSKSAddress, SSKSPassword, and AutoCheckoutEx.

 - Copy the Enterprise Architect install files from 'Program Files' to a network share or USB device.

 - Optionally, mark the target directory as read-only.

 - If the appropriate values for the ea.ini file are already known, steps 2-5 can be skipped

 - Defaults can be configured by placing them after a registry key of the form "INIFILE_VERSION"=dword:00000043; these will only be executed when the existing value for this user is not the same value as the one in the file

 Example - Checkout an Ultimate Key

 This example sets JET 4 and configures a keystore.
-The first time it is run it checks out an Ultimate key, but allows the user to request a different key on subsequent logins.
+Using a configuration file to specify the settings for all users means that the users can select a key without having to connect to a keystore, as shown here.
+The first time this example is run it checks out an Ultimate key, but allows the user to request a different key on subsequent logins.